 Cambodia Beer on Ice

-OK, not a food and yes we get that, but beer is a big deal in Cambodia (although Soju is starting to be a player).
+OK, not a “Best Dishes in Cambodia” and yes not food, but beer is a big deal in Cambodia (although Soju is starting to be a player).
 Traditionally and much like in Vietnam refrigeration was an issue.
 Now it is not uncommon to be served a warm beer with a big cup of ice.
 It really is a lot better than it sounds.
 Add a little bit of sprite to really sex things up.

-Oysters in Cambodia are served on a bed of ice, as expected, but also with fried onions, jungle leaves and Khmer hot sauce.
+Best Dishes in Cambodia!
+I love oysters!
+In Cambodia oysters are served on a bed of ice, as expected, but also with fried onions, jungle leaves and Khmer hot sauce.
 Extremely different to what you would expect.
 Phnom Penh yacht club do great oysters once a week.
 If you want to get really adventurous add an oyster to a shot of vodka, then add some hot sauce, voila the Oyster shot.

 Favourite throughout south-east Asia, you take a not yet ripe mango and save it with salt.
 Makes a truly great beer snack, or snack in general.
 A great adaption of this I tried used the seasoning from a ramen packet.
 Unexpectedly good.